mlochbaum/BQN/doc/paradigms.md

 ## Styles

 BQN is designed for **array** programming.
-The array is its only built-in collection type and is has many primitives designed to work with arrays.
+The array is its only built-in collection type and it has many primitives designed to work with arrays.

 BQN is okay for **imperative** programming.
 Blocks are lists of statements.
 Variables can be modified with `↩`, and while there are no truly global variables, lexical scoping allows variables at the top level of a file, which are similar (`•Import` with no left argument saves and reuses results, so that data can be shared between files by loading the same namespace-defining file in each).
 BQN doesn't directly support **structured** programming (which refers to a particular way to structure programs; it also doesn't have a Goto statement, the "unstructured" alternative when the term was coined).
 However, its first-class functions allow a reasonably similar [imitation](control.md) of control structures.